Why Choose Our Intellectual Property Lawyers in Los Angeles?

 The California right of publicity statute provides that every person has the right to control their identity, which includes their likeness, photograph, name, and voice.
 Using somebody’s likeness in advertising, promotional or other material, without first seeking their consent, may result in a claim under California’s right of publicity law, resulting in an injunction, money damages, and attorneys’ fees.
 We have substantial expertise litigating these claims on behalf of both plaintiffs and defendants.

 Related to the right of publicity is the right to privacy, which is protected by the California Constitution.
 California law recognizes an invasion of privacy claim against governmental actors and private companies.
 There are various forms of privacy claims.
-For example, there is an “intrusion” claim, which is based on a person’s right to be free from instrusion into his or her private affairs.
+For example, there is an “intrusion” claim, which is based on a person’s right to be free from intrusion into his or her private affairs.
 The law also recognizes a claim based on “public disclosure of private facts,” and a defendant can be liable for disclosing private facts about another person.
 There is also a “false light” claim, arising from a defendant’s conduct that places the plaintiff in a false light in the public eye.

-We have litigated many privacy claims in various contexts, including in the medical privacy and employment arenas.
+Our Los Angeles right of publicity lawyers have litigated many privacy claims in various contexts, including in the medical privacy and employment arenas.

 Defamation (Libel & Slander)